Sanjeevi-j/azure-etl-enterprise-data-pipeline/README.md

 ## Introduction

 The goal of this project was to design and implement a comprehensive data engineering solution that automates the process of ingesting, transforming, and visualizing data.
 The pipeline is built using Azure services such as **Azure Data Factory**, **Azure Databricks**, and **Azure Data Lake Storage**, with a focus on scalability, automation, and data governance.
-By leveraging the **Medallion Architecture** (Bronze, Silver, Gold layers), we can ensure a structured flow of data from raw ingestion to insights.
+By leveraging the **Medallion Architecture** (Bronze, Silver, Gold layers), we ensure a structured flow of data from raw ingestion to valuable insights.

 ---

 ## Architecture

 <img src="Architecture" alt="Architecture" width="900"/>